[Updated July 2020]

 Once your piece has been painted, fired and glazed, you can collect it after three weeks.
 They get busy over weekends and holidays, so best to book in advance.
 Definitely a must-do in Cape Town!

 Main Road, Hout Bay | 076 810 5120

 Stock up on delicious food and artisanal goodies at the Vergenoegd Löw Wine Estate just outside Stellenbosch.
 Bring along a blanket and spread out on the lawns for a relaxing day with the whole family.

 You don’t want to miss one of the best things to do in Cape Town: the wine estate’s daily duck parade of their 1,200-strong feathery flock, which happens at 10:30, 12:30 and 15:30.
 The wine estate is pet-friendly, provided your pets are on a leash.

 Vergenoegd Wine Estate, Baden Powell Drive, Faure, Stellenbosch | 021 843 3248

 Zipline through the Constantia Valley

 Adrenalin junkies can get their thrill on while taking in the magnificent surroundings of Table Mountain Nature Reserve.
-Rated as one of the best Cape Town attractions, the scenery and panoramic views complement this epic journey with the highest zipline reaching 155 metres!
-Ideally situated along the Hop-on, Hop-off bus route, you can include this highlight while you explore the surrounding wine farms in the Constantia Valley.
+Rated as one of the best things to do in Cape Town, the scenery and panoramic views complement this epic journey with the highest zipline reaching 155 metres!
+Ideally situated along the Hop-On Hop-Off bus route, you can include this highlight while you explore the surrounding wine farms in the Constantia Valley.

 Family fun at Blue Rock